Updated January 2021 Fact Sheet PDF

-Domestic violence is a pattern of abusive behavior that is used by one person to gain or maintain power and control over another family member, household member, or someone the abuser has dated or is currently dating.
+Domestic violence is a pattern of abusive behavior that is used by one person to gain or maintain power and control over another family member, household member, or past or present dating partner.

 It means physical harm, bodily injury, assault, or the infliction of fear of imminent physical harm, bodily injury, or assault between family or household members.
 If someone makes you afraid that you are going to be assaulted, that too may be domestic violence.